-Recently termed, ‘a prominent guitarist,’ by the New York Times, David Rogers fuses classical, jazz, early, and world music elements into powerful, moving and virtuosic performances based on both original compositions and traditional repertoire.
+Recently termed, ‘a prominent guitarist,’ by the New York Times, David Rogers Fuses classical, jazz, early, and world music elements into powerful, moving and virtuosic performances based on both original and traditional repertoire.

-The Washington Post has praised his ‘astonishingly florid’ solo improvisational passage work.
-He has been called a 'modern master of the classical guitar' by 20th Century Guitar.
+The Washington Post has praised his ‘astonishingly florid’ improvisations.
+He has been called a 'modern master’ of the classical guitar' by 20th Century Guitar.
 Classics today.com has praised his ‘first rate instrumental artistry,’ and the Lute Society of America Quarterly has called his technique ‘formidable.’

 He is an endorsing artist for GHS Strings and his music has been featured in major guitar magazines such as Fingerstyle Guitar in the United States and Akustic Gitarre, in Germany.
-David is also the guitarist for the Oregon Shakespeare Festival and a music faculty member at Southern Oregon University.
-He is lead guitarist and lutenist with the Terra Nova Consort, and made his European debut at the Tage Alter und Neuer Musik Regensburg 2000 Festival with the ensemble.
 His performances have been broadcast on American National Public Radio and Bayrische Rundfunk, including both the nationally syndicated Performance Today (live performance/interview in Washington D.C.
 NPR studio 4A) and Harmonia programs.
-Mr. Rogers has recorded for Dorian, Callisto and Focus Recordings.
+David has recorded for Dorian, Callisto and Focus Recordings.
 He has given recitals and conducted master classes throughout North America, including performances and classes at the San Francisco Conservatory and the University of Southern California and The Interlochen National Arts Camp.